cimon-io/ansible-role-systemd-service/README.md

 3. Notify systemd that new service files exist.
 Restart the service.
 4. Enable the service autorun on boot if necessary.

-This role can be run under all versions of Ubuntu.

 ## Requirements

 This role requires the root access, so either run it in a playbook with a global `become: yes` parameter, or invoke the role in your playbook as follows: